deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Kirk's upper upper arm was encased in something that was a fair bit more high-tech than a cast, which served to immobilize the broken bone and deliver regenerative medicines through dermal contact.
 Having his coat shaved to apply the cast had been embarrassing enough, but now the damn thing *itched*, which was making him cranky.

-"No, Kirk, dude, it's… look at this shit, man!"
+"No, Kirk, dude, it's... look at this shit, man!"

 Kirk glanced at it.
 As far as he could tell the little object was still as grey and uninteresting as the last time he'd looked.
 Lewis' expression, however, was rapt.
 "Put it *down*." he ordered.
 Lewis made a complaining noise but obeyed, tucking the *Huh* into the pocket of his jacket, which was hung on the back of his chair.